Which sugar is found in RNA? | Study Prep in Pearson+

 1

-Step 2: Identify the sugar molecule in RNA.
+Step 3: Identify the sugar molecule in RNA.
 The sugar in RNA is a pentose sugar, meaning it has five carbon atoms.
-This sugar is essential for forming the backbone of the RNA molecule.

-Step 3: Compare the sugar in RNA to the sugar in DNA.
-RNA contains ribose, which is a sugar with a hydroxyl (-OH) group attached to the 2' carbon.
-In contrast, DNA contains deoxyribose, which lacks the hydroxyl group at the 2' carbon and instead has a hydrogen atom.
+Step 4: Compare the sugar in RNA to the sugar in DNA.
+RNA contains ribose, which has a hydroxyl (-OH) group attached to the 2' carbon, whereas DNA contains deoxyribose, which lacks the hydroxyl group at the 2' carbon (it has a hydrogen instead).

-Step 4: Eliminate incorrect options.
-Glucose and fructose are monosaccharides commonly involved in energy metabolism, not nucleic acids.
-Deoxyribose is found in DNA, not RNA.

-Step 5: Conclude that the sugar found in RNA is ribose, as it matches the structural requirements and is specific to RNA molecules.
+Step 5: Conclude that the sugar found in RNA is ribose, as it is specifically designed to support the structure and function of RNA molecules.